Title

 An individual cannot make an application for a Disclosure directly, and the Disclosure service does not apply to those people who are self-employed.
 This is because there needs to be an independent person who makes the decision to employ an individual having assessed that they pose no threat to either children or vulnerable adults in their care.
 If a person is self-employed there is no independent third party to make that decision.

-In both instances, you will have to provide evidence of your name, address and date of birth, along with the Registered Body name and number, and the level of CRB check.
+In both instances, you will have to provide evidence of your name, address and date of birth, along with the Registered Body name and number, and the level of DBS check.
 This will help the person who asked you to apply, confirm your identity.

 A guidance booklet on how to complete the new application form can be found here.
-The CRB Web-site also has some useful notes on completing the new form click here to find out more.
+The DBS Web-site also has some useful notes on completing the new form click here to find out more.

-Who will receive my CRB Check?
+Who will receive my DBS Check?

 What if I have a criminal record that may not be relevant to the position for which I am applying?

 Safeguards and guidelines have been introduced to ensure that conviction information is not misused and that ex-offenders are not treated unfairly.
 Ex-offenders will retain the protection afforded by the Rehabilitation of Offenders Act 1974.
-In addition, the CRB and the Chartered Institute of Personnel and Development (CIPD) have developed guidance information for employers on this matter.
+In addition, the DSB and the Chartered Institute of Personnel and Development (CIPD) have developed guidance information for employers on this matter.

 What if things go wrong?